gcharot/Zabbix/zjstat/README.md

 * zabbix_sender (only for sending memory stats)
 * zabbix agent configuration file (only for sending memory stats)
 * send_to_zabbix : This values defines if memory stats are sent to zabbix through zabbix_sender.
 A value of 0 will disable zabbix_sender and also print debug output.
 Very handy for testing.
 A value > 0 will send stats to zabbix and disable debug output.
-* Add execution permission on zjstat.py file (at least for user root and zabbix)
+* Add execution permission on zjstat.py file (at least for users root and zabbix)

 ### Command line